Austin College Bulletin 2022-2023

 The faculty selects the two top scholars in each graduating class to receive special medals.
 The two individuals, with no distinction between them, are awarded the J. C. Kidd and the J. M. Robinson medals.
 Students with an Austin College cumulative grade point average of 3.85 and above graduate summa cum laude; those with an average of 3.70 through 3.84 graduate magna cum laude; and those with an average of 3.50 through 3.69 graduate cum laude.

-The Dean’s List recognizes the top 20 percent of students taking a minimum of three graded, full-credit courses each fall and spring term based on the grade point average for that term.
+The Dean’s List recognizes the top 20 percent of undergraduate students taking a minimum of three graded, full-credit courses each fall and spring term based on the grade point average for that term.
 Students with incomplete grades are ineligible for Dean’s List consideration.

 Alpha Chi: A national honorary society devoted to the promotion and recognition of scholarship and of those elements of character which make scholarship effective among the undergraduate students in the academic divisions of colleges and universities in the United States.